 A recent study by Korn Ferry estimates that by 2030, more than 85 million jobs will sit empty due to a lack of talent.
 [1] With fewer qualified workers, businesses must ensure their recruitment strategies are effective so they can fill their open positions with the right people.

 However, so many companies are still using outdated candidate screening methods – like resumes.
-For instance, we surveyed 1,500 employers and found that 82% still use resume screening.
+For instance, we surveyed 1,500 employers in 2023 and found that 82% still use resume screening.
 Meanwhile, 69% think that resumes can tell them all they need to know about a candidates’ competencies.
 Our guess?
 Employers continue to rely on resumes because they mistakenly believe experience is the key to finding the right talent.

 We’re here to tell you that experience matters less than skills – and prioritizing experience can lead to missed opportunities, mis-hires, and more.
 Below, we help you see why focusing on skills vs. experience can help you find the right people for your roles and weather talent shortages.